CLeARoboticsLab/ssrl/ssrl/README.md

 # SSRL

+Contains our implementation for Semi-structured Reinforcement Learning (SSRL).
+Physics simulation and computation of the Lagrangian dynamics are performed using Brax; the code here was forked from the [Brax repository](https://github.com/google/brax).

 ## Installation

 First, if [conda](https://docs.anaconda.com/miniconda/miniconda-install/) / [mamba](https://mamba.readthedocs.io/en/latest/installation/mamba-installation.html) is not already installed, install one of them. mamba is recommended and can be installed with the following: